Mere Brother Ki Dulhan: Plot

 After ending his relationship with his girlfriend, Piyali Patel, in London, Luv Agnihotri asks his younger brother, Kush—a Mumbai-based assistant film director and photographer—to find him a suitable bride.
 Kush returns to Dehradun to meet his parents, retired army officer Colonel Swarnik Agnihotri and homemaker Kanak.
 Together, they travel across India for brides found through Swarnik's connections in search of a potential match for Luv, but without success.
-At the suggestion of Kush’s friends, the family places a matrimonial advertisement in a newspaper.
+At the suggestion of Kush's friends, the family places a matrimonial advertisement in a newspaper.

 They receive a response from Dilip Dixit who is working in Foreign Office, a father seeking a groom for his daughter.
 When the Agnihotris visit the Dixit family in Delhi, Kush is surprised to discover that the prospective bride is Dimple Dixit, a free-spirited and outspoken woman he had briefly met five years earlier during a college trip.
 Despite their contrasting personalities, Kush encourages Dimple to consider the match.
 After meeting Luv online, Dimple agrees to the marriage.
 Her brother Ajay decides the wedding should take place in Agra with a view of the Taj Mahal.

 As preparations begin, Kush realizes he has developed feelings for Dimple.
 On the advice of his best friend, he confesses his love.
 Dimple, who had tried to signal her own feelings earlier, initially reacts with frustration but eventually reciprocates.
-Dimple decides that elopment is their only option but Kush disagrees prompting Dimple to mix sleeping pills in his water and then run away.
+Dimple decides that elopement is their only option but Kush disagrees prompting Dimple to mix sleeping pills in his water and then run away.
 When Kush wakes up he convinces Dimple that this is not the right way as they will be estranged from their families for life.
 They along with Ajay and Kush's friends devise a plan to reunite Luv with Piyali.
 Dimple invites Piyali to the wedding under the pretense of being a childhood friend.
 Luv and Piyali reconnect and elope the next day, later informing both families through letters.

 In the aftermath, Swarnik and Dilip initially quarrel but ultimately agree to save face by arranging a marriage between Kush and Dimple.
 Kush consents on the condition that Luv and Piyali are accepted by both families.
 The request is granted, and both couples are married in a grand joint ceremony.